chinamike65/hugo-tuolesi/content/book3/book3en.md

 Therefore, making offerings to the guru is a great way to accumulate blessings.

-If you only make offerings to Victory Vajra, then you can only make offerings to one deity; if you make offerings to Buddha Shakyamuni, you can only make offerings to one Buddha; if you make offerings to Amitabha, you also have the merits of making offerings to one Buddha.
+If you only make offerings to Victory Vajra, then you can only make offerings to one deity;

+if you make offerings to Buddha Shakyamuni, you can only make offerings to one Buddha;

+if you make offerings to Amitabha, you also have the merits of making offerings to one Buddha.

-However, if you make offerings to the guru, you will have the merit of making offerings to the Buddhas and Tathagatas!
+However, if you make offerings to the guru, you will have the merit of making offerings to all the Buddhas and Tathagatas!

-"Sambhuza Tantra" is a fundamental tantra of the Supreme Yoga Department of Tantra.
-In "Sambhuza Tantra", it says:
+"Hevajra Tantra" is a fundamental tantra of the Supreme Yoga of Tantra.
+In the "Hevajra Tantra", it says:

 A single pore on the teacher's body, the merit surpasses the merits of offering offerings to all Buddhas and Bodhisattvas in the ten directions.